nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

-#### Example of `Command` Child Classes
+#### `Command` Child Classes

 1. `AddRecipeCommand` Class
-The AddRecipeCommand class adds a newly created Recipe object to the currentRecipeList object's ArrayList of Recipes.
+- The AddRecipeCommand class adds a newly created Recipe object to the currentRecipeList object's ArrayList of Recipes

 Shown below is a sequence diagram detailing how a new recipe is added using the AddRecipeCommand object, starting from parsing the user input to the addition of the recipe to the recipeList object, to finally printing the "recipe added" message to the User on the CLI: